onisage/uxhouse/README.md

 ### Now

+* Develop CoC for server and community in general.
 * Get more organic traffic and new users through the website.
+    * Develop standards of outreach and inviting new users.
 * Organize regular meetings within the community to cultivate more connectedness and improvement for users.
+    * Use some type of scheduling solution to get sessions scheduled.
+    * Create a general udnerstanding of what we use these meetings for: peer review and general critique.
 * Facilitate collaborative projects.
+    * Write prompts/briefs to offer the community.

 ### Soon

+* Establish branding.
+* Develop a social media presence.
 * Expansion of website to host results of collaborative efforts and educational content.
-* Develop a social media presence.

 ### Later

 * Patreon integration to facilitate things like access to tools, access to educational resources, creation of content, advertising/outreach, etc.
+* Establish design system.

 ## Expansion Efforts